aishwaryachanda21/customer_segmentation/README.md

 - **`Segment`** — rule-based, computed from each customer's individual 1–5 RFM quintile scores against fixed thresholds (e.g. R≥4 and F≥4 and M≥4 → Champions)
 - **`KMeans_Segment`** — model-based, derived from K-Means clustering on continuous scaled RFM values, with each cluster named from its average centre

 These two methods agree for the majority of customers, which supports the robustness of the segmentation.
 Where they disagree, it is typically for customers near a quintile boundary or near a cluster edge — these are genuinely ambiguous cases rather than errors in either method.
-A crosstab comparing the two (`reports/plot_15_segment_crosstab.png`) is included in the analysis notebook. **`KMeans_Segment` is treated as the primary segment** for downstream use (the Streamlit dashboard in Week 4), since it reflects overall behavioural similarity rather than independently-thresholded scores.
+A crosstab comparing the two (`reports/plot_15_segment_crosstab.png`) is included in the analysis notebook. **`KMeans_Segment` is treated as the primary segment** for downstream use (the Streamlit dashboard in Phase 4), since it reflects overall behavioural similarity rather than independently-thresholded scores.

 ### Final segments